Wazyre/lethal-company-mod-donwloader/README.md

 # lethal-company-mod-donwloader
-Small script to install More Company mod for Lethal Company
+Small script to install More Company mod and BepInEx for Lethal Company